What tool holders should I use?

 Shrink fit induction heating machine is needed to properly expand a shrink holder.
 Although shrink holders are decent in price heat shrink induction machines tend to be costly and run on 220 volt or higher.
 Holders get very hot during the expansion cycle.
 Great care must be taken to avoid burns.
 Although changing tools can be quick it may be time consuming waiting for the holder to cool to the touch.
 That is unless you have an air or water cooling unit.
 Not tool breakage friendly.
 If a tool breaks and kicks back at the bore on the tool holder it may be damaged.
 Repair may not be economical Not versatile.
 Shrink fit holders can only hold one size shank.

 Great concentricity, .0001" or better is common.
-Great grip, better than collet chucks but less than shrink.
-Fluid inside offer dampening ability which will improve surface finishes of the part.
+Great for finishing applications.
+Pressurized fluid inside offers dampening ability which will improve surface finishes of the part and increase tool life.
 Decent variety of gage lengths equal to shrink fit holders.
 Fairly slim nose profiles, slightly larger than shrink fit holders.
 Quickest tool change of all tool holders.
+Great balance so high rpms are not a problem.
 Small Allen key releases and clamps new tool.

 Quick tool change.
 No collets needed.
 Can hold any size shank within its range.
 Good for holding drills and taps for light applications.